BjornFJohansson/An-Hour-of-Python/README.md

 ### After the class, where to go from here?

+I hope this hour has inspired you to learn how to code with Pyhton or another programming language.
 As any new language that you might try to learn, you will lose your new knowledge if you do not practise.
 The challenge is to practise by finding something in your daily life, however small, where you can apply programming to save time or improve quality.

 Here is a list of ten suggested programming [projects](https://favtutor.com/blog-details/7-Python-Projects-For-Beginners) for beginners.